bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes2.md

 Once the update is saved, we will need to not only restart the webserver but also remove the existing volume and create a new one.
 This is easier done than said, so don't panic.

-Open a termial, or reuse an existing one on the local host and navigate to the ```02_cmWithAnsibleTerraform/ansible/docker/``` directory then issue:
+Open a terminal, or reuse an existing one on the local host and navigate to the ```02_cmWithAnsibleTerraform/ansible/docker/``` directory then issue:

 ```bash
 docker-compose down
 docker-compose up -d
 ```

 Once your containers come back up, they are all once again in a clean state and all previous changes will be gone.
-Luckily, we have saved all of our scripts on the local host mounted as a volume, so to reinstall the apache web service reuising our existing script, once we attach to the ansible_manager, we need only the following commands.
+Luckily, we have saved all of our scripts on the local host mounted as a volume, so to reinstall the apache web service reusing our existing script, once we attach to the ansible_manager, we need only the following commands.

 ```bash
 docker exec -it docker_ansible_manager-1 /bin/bash
 ansible-playbook /root/playbooks/localPlaybook.yaml
 ```

-This will once again install our apache pakcage and start the service.
+This will once again install our apache package and start the service.
 To start the jinja2 specific exercise create a new file ```index.j2``` in the ```02_cmWithAnsibleTerraform/ansible/playbooks/``` directory, paste the following code, and save it.

 ```yaml
 A message from {{ inventory_hostname }}